legeiger/backup_limesurvey_archive/README.md

 ## Backup Docker Container for Limesurvey
-This is a simple docker container which offers an easy way to export lsa archives from Limesurvey to a folder of your choice.
+Simple docker container which offers an easy way to export lsa and lss archives from Limesurvey to a folder of your choice.
+I use it in compaion with cron and a backup script to export all surveys inside the limesurvey instance.

+Currently only Limesurvey >= 6.X are supported.

 ## Usage

 You only need to specify hostname, username and password.
 All surveys will be exported in the mounted folder /data.